 AN ECO-FRIENDLY RESTAURANT IS A PROCESS

-No single set of guidelines define a “green restaurant.”
+No single set of guidelines defines a “green restaurant.”
 A decade ago, simply nixing bottled water seemed progressive.
-Today, dozens of decisions must be considered, including how to reduce energy consumption, water usage and food waste.
+Today, dozens of decisions must be considered, including how to reduce energy consumption, water usage and restaurant food waste.